kilari-raja/CSV-anomaly-detector/pip.md

 <b>sample</b> --> prints the first 10 rows of the csv file.<br>
 <b>sampleHeader</b>--> prints the first 10 rows, but only that of the (mentioned) header.<br>

-Sample command prompt execution for each of the above commands
+Sample command prompt execution for each of the above commands<br>
 <code>AnomalyDetector columns --filename=mock.csv </code><br>
 <code>AnomalyDetector count --filename=mock.csv</code><br>
 <code>AnomalyDetector executeColumns --filename=mock.csv --columns=email</code><br>